-Examples A transition period to allow for waiver from all TRIPS provisions was first approved in 1995 for drug (medicine) patents for least developed countries (LDCs).
+A transition period to allow for waiver from all TRIPS provisions was first approved in 1995 for drug (medicine) patents for least developed countries (LDCs).
 The transitional arrangement has been extended to 2033.
-The text of the transition arrangement can be accessed here Since 2003, a waiver has been in place in respect of Section 31 of TRIPS (now called 31 bis) as part of an amendment referred to as the 'Doha Declaration'.
-This permitted developing countries to waive section 31(f) of TRIPS which had required developing countries to grant compulsory licences only for their domestic market.
-This is now no longer a requirement.
-WTO member states agreed on 6 December 2005 to permanently incorporate the 2003 waiver (Doha Declaration) into the TRIPS Agreement.
-This amendment came into effect on 23 January 2017. information see here

-'DOHA DECLARATION' - Section 31bis of TRIPS (the TRIPS FLEXIBILITIES) The flexibilities under the TRIPS agreement were agreed to at the Doha Ministerial Conference in 2001 to allow developing countries to interpret certain provisions in the TRIPS agreement to prevent frivolous patents and allow for easier access to medicines in a public health emergency. 🛪 Section 31bis has only been used once - initiated by Canada and Rwanda 🥆 for the HIV-drug TriAvir in July 2007 - and the time it took to finalise it was so long that it has been heavily critiqued.
+The text of the transition arrangement can be accessed here A waiver has been in place since 6 December 2005 in respect of Section 31 of TRIPS (now called section 31 bis) to implement 'Paragraph 6 of the Doha Declaration'.
+This permitted countries with manufacturing capacity to waive section 31(f) of TRIPS which required compulsory licenses be granted predominantly for their domestic market.
+This is now no longer a requirement under the circumstances and conditions covered by this For more information see here 'DOHA DECLARATION' - Section 31bis of TRIPS (the TRIPS FLEXIBILITIES) The flexibilities under the TRIPS agreement were agreed to at the Doha Ministerial Conference in 2001 to allow developing countries to interpret certain provisions in the TRIPS agreement to prevent frivolous patents and allow for easier access to medicines in a public health emergency. ✓ Section 31bis has only been used once - initiated by Canada and Rwanda for the HIV-drug TriAvir in July 2007 - and the time it took to finalise it was so long that it has been heavily critiqued.
 Compulsory licensing is when a government allows someone else to produce a generic or biological version of a patented product (a drug, vaccine, for example) or process without the consent of the patent holder or plans to use the patent-protected invention itself.
 It is one of the flexibilities in the field of patent protection included in TRIPS.
 The patent holder still has rights over the patent, including a right to be paid compensation.
 The Doha Declaration confirms that countries are free to determine the grounds for granting compulsory licences, and to determine what constitutes a national emergency.
-Licenses must then limit the scope and duration of the licence to the
+Licenses must then limit the scope and duration of the licence to the purpose for which it was granted, it cannot be given exclusively to licensees and it must be subject to legal review.

-- As at 3 June 2021 5: WHAT IS COVERED BY THE TRIPS WAIVER The waiver proposal was submitted by South Africa and India on 20 October 2020.
+As at 3 June 2021 5: WHAT IS COVERED BY THE TRIPS WAIVER The waiver proposal was submitted by South Africa and India on 20 October 2020.
 For many months it was blocked by a handful of wealthier countries, such as the US, UK, EU (especially Germany, Norway and France) and Switzerland, Australia, Canada, Brazil and Japan). - On 5 May 2021, the United States Government (USG) announced partial support for the waiver proposal, and agreed to participate in negotiations.
 Since then, New Zealand, China and Ukraine have indicated support for the waiver proposal. - A draft text was in turn submitted by 63 member states (co-sponsors) on 21 May 2021.

-The proposal is for the waiver To apply to health products and technologies including diagnostics, therapeutics, vaccines, medical devices, personal protective equipment, their materials or components, and their methods and means of manufacture for the prevention, treatment, or containment of COVID-19.
-To be in force for at least 3 years from adoption.
-The WTO General Council must thereafter review the existence of the exceptional circumstances justifying the waiver, and if such circumstances cease to exist, the General Council must then determine the date of termination of the waiver.
+The proposal is for the waiver to...

+Apply to health products and technologies including diagnostics, therapeutics, vaccines, medical devices, personal protective equipment, their materials or components, and their methods and means of manufacture for the prevention, treatment, or containment of COVID-19.

+To be in force for at least 3

+years from adoption.
+The

+WTO General Council must

+thereafter review the

+existence of the exceptional

+circumstances justifying the

+waiver, and if such

+circumstances cease to exist,

+the General Council must

+then determine the date of

+termination of the waiver.